DFW1N/SRE_Test/README.md

 ### Virtual Machine Scale Set:

-This diagram covers the infrastructure deployment for a autoscaling webserver hosted on an `Azure Virtual Machine Scale Set`, that has a self assigned `SSL` certificate.
+This diagram covers the infrastructure deployment for a autoscaling webserver using Nginx hosted on an `Azure Virtual Machine Scale Set`, that has a self assigned `SSL` certificate.
+This `Virtual Machine Scale Set` and its resources also use all three availability zones offered in `Azure`.

 ![Virtual Machine Scale Set Infrastructure Diagram](docs/infrastructure/diagrams/virtual_machine_scale_set_infrastructure_diagram.png)